-Rate 2023/2024 2024/2025 Level of help you need Lower Rate £68.10 £72.65 Frequent help or constant supervision during the day, or supervision at night Higher Rate £101.75 £108.55 Help or supervision throughout both day and night, or they're terminally ill
+Rate Weekly amount Lovel of help needed 2023/24 2024/25 Level of help needed Lower Rate £68.10 £72.65 Frequent help or constant supervision during the day, or supervision at night Higher Rate £101.75 £108.55 Help or supervision throughout both day and night, or they're terminally ill

-A person cannot receive Attendance Allowance if they already have an award of Disability Living Allowance, Personal Independence Payment or Adult Disability Payment.
+Pension Age Disability Payment, the Scottish replacement benefit for Attendance Allowance, received applications as part of a pilot from 21 October 2024.
+This was followed by a gradual rollout before national launch on 22 April 2025.
+A person cannot receive Attendance Allowance if they already have an award of Disability Living Allowance, Personal Independence Payment, Adult Disability Payment or Pension Age Disability Payment.